snorre-k/nagios-speedtest/README.md

   - ```speedtest.py``` for Check MK graping
 - 2020-12-12 Snorre:
   - new script: check_speedtest.sh - uses official Ookla speedtest
+  - WARNING: run speedtest as monitoring user once to accept license!

 ## Usage with Check MK
 You can deploy the Plugin and the graphing template with